connorjnel/ZTM---Complete-Web-Dev/16-databases/databases.md

 CREATE TABLE tablename (column_1 datatype, column_2 datatype); - Create a table inside database with set data type
 \d - list database tables (when logged into a db)
 \q - exit psql and go back to shell
+INSERT INTO table_name(column1, column2, column3) VALUES (value1, value2, value3); - Add data to db, specify column and values
+tip - dont have to add to all columns, can use just 1 tip - sql is case insensitive, uppercase just convention tip - for sql when using quotes for strings etc use single quotes, not double SELECT column1, column2, column3 FROM table-name - Show data from columns tip - to show all can use wildcard instead - SELECT `*` FROM table-name